OMantid/youtube-video-page/README.md

 This project is a clone of **Youtube**'s player page.

 ### TO-DO LIST:
-- [ ] Make sure video plays
+- [x] Make sure video plays
-- [ ] Embed the Youtube video player
+- [x] Embed the Youtube video player
-- [ ] Show thumbnail images along the right side
+- [x] Show thumbnail images along the right side
+- [ ] Refactor and organize html and css